Our Law Firm Tackles Tough Cases

 Why did your accident happen?

-Texting while driving is against the law nationwide for commercial truck drivers.
+Texting while driving is against the law nationwide for almost all drivers, including commercial truck drivers.
 Even so, some truck drivers ignore this law and text while driving, one of the most dangerous activities drivers can do, according to numerous studies.
 That's why so many states have laws banning texting while driving for all motorists, not just truckers.

 Many commercial truck drivers deny texting while driving.
 That's why you need a lawyer on your side who will demand a copy of the truck driver's cell phone records, which can be used as proof that the driver was texting at the time of your accident.